DuqueDeTuring/books2explore/readme.md

 - I Am a Strange Loop por Douglas R. Hofstadter
 - I Am Dynamite!: A Life of Nietzsche by Sue Prideaux
 - I Think, Therefore I Laugh by John Allen Paulos
+- I, Robot (The Robot Series).
+By Isaac Asimov
 - IBM's 360 and Early 370 Systems (History of Computing) by Emerson W. Pugh
 - iCon Steve Jobs: The Greatest Second Act in the History of Business by Jeffrey S. Young, William L. Simon
 - Idea Makers: Personal Perspectives on the Lives & Ideas of Some Notable People by Stephen Wolfram